Different Types of Handel Lamps

 1. Table Lamps

 The table lamp is the most classic and common Handel lamp style, accommodating nearly any type of room or space.
-It’s typically shy of 2 feet tall and has a wide shade of about 18 inches.
+It’s typically shy of 2 feet tall and has a shade of about 18 or 16 inches in diameter.

 Like other Handel lamp styles, Handel table lamps can fall into any of the above three categories, having a reverse painted shade, mosaic glass style or Teroca overlay.
 They can feature floral patterns, trees, birds, sunsets, mountains and other scenes of nature, as well as intricate patterns and borders.